 Dual Active Issue

-The most common sign of a problem with Routed HA is a Dual Activeter scenario, where both the Primary and Spare MX report in Dashboard as being Active.
-This can be observed in Dashboard under Security & SD-WAN > Monitor > Appliance status and comparing the current state of each appliance.
+The most common sign of a problem with routed HA is a dual active scenario where both the primary and spare MX report in the dashboard as being active.
+This can be observed in the dashboard under Security & SD-WAN > Monitor > Appliance status and by comparing the current state of each appliance.

 Recommended Troubleshooting Steps

-If network issues are occurring that appear to be related to Routed HA, the following troubleshooting steps should be taken to identify the root cause:
+If network issues appear to be related to routed HA, follow the troubleshooting steps to identify the root cause:

-- Check both appliances in Dashboard (under Security & SD-WAN > Monitor > Appliance status) to check if there is a Dual Active scenario as outlined above.
+- Check both appliances in the dashboard (under Security & SD-WAN > Monitor > Appliance status) to check if there is a dual active scenario as outlined above.

 - If both appliances are consistently reporting in the "active" state, check their LAN connection and make sure they can communicate with each other.

-- In any case, it is strongly recommended to take a packet capture on the LAN side of each MX, to get a clear picture of where the VRRP heartbeats are being lost (for packet capturing guidance, refer to Packet Capture Overview article).
+- Take a packet capture on the LAN side of each MX, to get a clear picture of where the VRRP heartbeats are being lost (for packet capturing guidance, refer to Packet Capture Overview article).